TheRenegadeCoder/SnakeMD/README.md

 ## Paragraphs

 Paragraphs are the most basic feature of any markdown file.
-As a result, they are very easy to create using PyMD.
+As a result, they are very easy to create using SnakeMD.

-*PyMD Source*
+*SnakeMD Source*

 ```py
 def _paragraph(doc: Document):